 - by post to: Electoral Services, Guildford Borough Council, Millmead House, Millmead, Guildford, GU2 4BB

-- by email: email@example.com.
-If emailing your application form it must be sent as a clear, scanned email attachment, and it must be signed by hand
+- by email: firstname.lastname@example.org.
+If emailing your application form it must be sent as a clear, scanned email attachment.
+It must be signed by hand

 - by delivering it to the council offices in person.

-The deadline to apply for a postal vote at any election or referendum is by 5pm, 11 working days before polling day.
+The deadline to apply for a postal vote is by 5pm, 11 working days before polling day.